How to Get Your RUT at the DIAN Step-by-Step (Natural Person)

 Do you already have your RUT and want to understand which taxes apply to you as a freelancer?

 The CIIU (International Standard Industrial Classification) is the code that describes your economic activity.
-Choosing it well matters because it determines the withholding rate that will be applied to you, affects how the DIAN classifies you for income tax returns, and can cause inconsistencies if you charge for services in one sector but have the code for another.
+Choosing it correctly matters because it determines the withholding rate that will be applied to you, affects how the DIAN classifies you for income tax returns, and can cause inconsistencies if you charge for services in one sector but have the code of another.

-Some common examples: 7490 (other professional, scientific, and technical activities — widely used by generic freelancers), 6201 (computer systems development — programmers and devs), 7311 (advertising — marketing, designers), 8690 (other health activities — independent health professionals), 7020 (business management consulting).
+Some common examples: 7490 (other professional, scientific, and technical activities — widely used by generic freelancers), 6201 (computer programming activities — programmers and devs), 7311 (advertising — marketing, designers), 8690 (other health activities — independent health professionals), 7020 (business management consultancy).

 Tax responsibilities: which one applies to you?

 Tax responsibilities are the specific commitments you assume before the DIAN.
-The most common ones for an independent individual starting out:
+The most common for an individual freelancer starting out:

 Responsibility 05 (VAT): If your services are subject to VAT and you exceed the thresholds.
 Most new freelancers operate as non-VAT responsible if they do not exceed 3,500 UVT annually in taxable services.
-If you are non-responsible, you DO NOT charge VAT and do not have to declare it.
+If you are non-responsible, you DO NOT charge VAT and you do not have to report it.

 Responsibility 07 (Simple Taxation Regime): If you opted for the SIMPLE regime, you register here.
-It applies to independent workers who meet the requirements and prefer a unified scheme.
-It is not for everyone — consult with an accountant before choosing it.
+It applies to independent contractors who meet the requirements and prefer a unified scheme.
+It is not for everyone—consult with an accountant before choosing it.

-Responsibility 11 (Exogenous Information Reporter): If you exceed certain income or asset thresholds during the year, you must report exogenous information.
-The DIAN may assign this code to you later if you qualify.
+Responsibility 11 (Exogenous Information Reporter): If you exceed certain income or net worth thresholds during the year, you must report exogenous information.
+The DIAN may assign you this code later if you qualify.

-To download it: enter muisca.dian.gov.co with your electronic signature, go to 'Consulta y actualización del RUT', verify that the data is correct, and download the PDF.
-That is the official and current one.
+To download it: log in to muisca.dian.gov.co with your electronic signature, go to 'Consulta y actualización del RUT,' verify that the information is correct, and download the PDF.
+That is the official and valid one.

-Practical tip: if you send a client an old PDF and your data has changed (for example, the address), inconsistencies in withholding or document validation may arise.
+Practical tip: if you send a client an old PDF and your data has changed (for example, the address), inconsistencies may arise in withholding tax or document validation.
 Always download the most recent one before sending it.

 Common mistakes when getting the RUT